acdreyer/dvia-2019/3.mapping-space/process/README.md

 the left-hand side and implemented with Leaflet.js.
 The area on the right is a P5.js canvas that plots two bar charts; firstly for the earthquake depth and secondly for the earhquake distance toward the closest tectonic plate boundary.
+Tectonic plate boundary lines were imported from [here](https://github.com/fraxen/tectonicplates) in GeoJSON format and added to the map as a separate map layer.
+Distances from seismic events to these boundaries were calculated using code from provided course material examples.

 ![Final](finalMainview.PNG)